 Lyft filed documents for its public offering Friday, offering the first glimpse into its finances (Frederic J. BROWN)

-The company has discussed the possibility of expanding globally but so far has operated only in the US and Canada.
+Some reports say the firm, to be traded on the Nasdaq under the symbol LYFT, will seek a valuation of more than $20 billion.
+Lyft has discussed the possibility of expanding globally but so far has operated only in the US and Canada.

 The filing with the Securities and Exchange Commission said only that “we may continue to expand our international operations,” without any specifics.

 The document said Lyft had completed over one billion rides since its inception in 2012 and had bookings last year of $8.1 billion.